-When I was about my son’s age (he’s just turned 5, amazingly), my father took me to the Porsche dealership.
+When I was about 5 years old, my father took me to the Porsche dealership.
 Rows of new arrivals from Zuffenhausen lined up, a cornucopia of Easter egg-colored speed machines.
 In 1983, the low, organic, flowing shapes of the 911 and 944 stood in vast contrast to the bulk of three-box designs that proliferated the marketplace.
 But there was one shape that really stuck out to me – the 928.

 In 1983, Porsche hadn’t yet abandoned its hope that the 928 would ascend to the top of the Porsche model lineup, and because of this I don’t remember seeing any 928s outside.
 Where I did see them was inside the showroom, where I distinctly remember one residing.
 My father was taken by the 911 (still is, to this day), and perhaps it was a father-versus-son stereotypical response, but the air-cooled model looked old and antiquated.
 The 928 was, both literally and figuratively, the antithesis of the 911.
 Water-cooled, front-engined, Grand Touring.
 It looked like a spaceship both inside and out.
 Clearly, this was the future I was witnessing.